 To grow our business, we intend to continue to improve our operational efficiency and thoughtfully optimize our infrastructure.
 Our ability to scale relies upon our supply chain infrastructure.
-Our investments in direct and meaningful relationships with all of our partners, from raw materials suppliers to Tier 1 manufacturers and logistics providers, allowed us to improve gross margin despite a difficult cost climate due to the COVID-19 pandemic.
+Our investments in direct and meaningful relationships with all of our partners, from raw materials suppliers to Tier 1 manufacturers and logistics providers, allowed us to improve gross margin despite a difficult cost climate due to the COVID-19 pandemic, ongoing supply chain shortages and delays, and increase in inflation.
 We will continue to make similar investments in developing partnerships across the full supply chain.
 Most importantly, we are firmly committed to reducing our carbon footprint and our environmental impact.
 This commitment may require current and future investments, which may result in higher expenses.